 Cloud Service Provider Edge - Multitenant deployment.
 RAS Gateway multitenant deployment for CSPs allows you to offer your tenants all of the features that are available with the Enterprise Edge single tenant deployment.
 Site-to-site VPN connections between tenant virtual networks in your datacenter and the tenant network locations across the Internet mean that tenants have seamless access to their cloud resources all the time.
 Point-to-site VPN access for tenants means that tenant administrators can always connect to their virtual networks in your datacenter to manage their resources.
 BGP provides dynamic routing and keeps tenants connected to their assets even when network problems occur on the Internet or elsewhere.
 And NAT allows tenant VMs to connect to resources on the Internet, such as credit card processing resources.

 RAS Gateway Management Tools

-Following are the management tools for RAS Gateway.
+The following are the management tools for RAS Gateway: